 (h) All acts, matters, and things of a continuing nature lawfully made, done, or commenced before the appointed day by or on behalf of the Curator or the Official Trustee shall be deemed to have been made, done, or commenced by or on behalf of the Public Trustee.

-[(2) repealed]
+[(2) deleted]

 [Section 3 amended by No. 9 of 2008 s.
 7.]